jdichh/obligatory-weather-app-react/README.md

 # Obligatory Weather App in React
 A weather app that uses the OpenWeatherMap API.
 The name is supposed to poke fun at how weather app projects are always recommended for beginners to do (No offense).
+Zustand version in main branch and useContext version in useContext branch.
 ## Checklist:
 <ul>
   <li><strike>Separate into components</strike></li>